RubyaAfrin/LogAnomaliesDetectionDL/README.md

 ## Methodology
 The tool will analysis the system log files, apply NLP tool for parsing data and classify the anomaly event.
 Both rule-based and deep learning algorithm would be considered for best decision model.
 ## Dataset
-The log file dataset would be utilized from the rom the largest log repository in [loghub](https://github.com/logpai/loghub) following paper: Zhu, Jieming, et al. "Tools and benchmarks for automated log parsing."
+The log file dataset would be utilized from the largest log repository in [loghub](https://github.com/logpai/loghub) following paper: Zhu, Jieming, et al. "Tools and benchmarks for automated log parsing."
 2019 IEEE/ACM 41st International Conference on Software Engineering: Software Engineering in Practice (ICSE-SEIP).
-IEEE, 2019.
 ## Language
 This project would be in Python language.
 ## License